UBCFormulaElectric/Consolidated-Firmware/specs.md

 There are two types of faults:
 - Critical Faults:
-    - Thrown by an AIR shutdown/motor shutdown
+    - Handled by shutting down AIRs/motor
 - Non-critical:
     - All other faults, for logging and debugging purposes